stagadish/NNplusplus/README.md

 ## TODO
 1. Either improve on or replace my Matrix class for better/faster performance
-2. Give better error information (i.e. the size of the Matrixes in MatrixDimensionsMismatch etc)
+2. Give better error information (i.e. the size of the Matrices in MatrixDimensionsMismatch etc.)

 ## Authors